Anushri255/Falling-Blocks/README.md

 A web game where you catch falling blocks with a slider.

+## Hosted on https://anushri255.github.io/Falling-Blocks.io/ (click on start to start the game!)

 ## Features

 - **Two Difficulty Levels**: Choose between Easy and Hard.
 Hard mode is a bit more intense, with faster falling blocks and quicker speed increases.